sven-n/MuMain/README.md

   * Some minor bug fixes, e.g.:
     * Storm Crow item labels
     * Ancient set labels
+  * The code has been refactored.
+A lot of magic values have been replaced by enums and constants.

 What needs to be done for Season 6:
   * The master skill tree system needs to be overhauled: